Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Feb 08, 2021

-At the end of January, there is a hearing in civil court.
-There has been an injunction filed against the new District Attorney related to many of his policies, such as the three strikes law being basically abolished in Los Angeles county, all enhancements being struck, and a variety of other issues related to his policies.
+There is a hearing in civil court at the end of January.
+An injunction has been filed against the new District Attorney related to many of his policies, such as the three strikes law being basically abolished in Los Angeles County, all enhancements being struck, and a variety of other issues related to his policies.

 A Superior Court Judge will decide whether or not these policies are, in fact, lawful or not.

 This argument is joined, obviously, by many people in his office.
-A lot of the current District Attorneys do not like the policies and are trying to stall the policies while they wait and see what happens, and are fighting against the policies in various ways.
+Many of the current District Attorneys do not like the policies, are trying to stall them while they wait and see what happens, and are fighting against them in various ways.

 So, the current District Attorney has his work cut out for him if he is going to save some of these policies.